opengeospatial/OGC-Web-API-Guidelines/README.md

 Just focus on (OGC) domain specific aspects - And that will be a lot.

+#### OBJECTIVE: What is the best way to ensure re-use or adaption of existing design patterns?

 ### Principle #2 – Keep It Simple and Intuitive

 [Follow the discussion on GitHub Issue 4 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/4)